TomBener/quarto-cn-tools/README.md

 ## Usage

 > [!NOTE]
-> Currently [Lua filters](https://github.com/quarto-dev/quarto-cli/issues/7888) cannot be run after `--citeproc` in Quarto.
+> Currently [Lua filters](https://github.com/quarto-dev/quarto-cli/issues/7888) cannot be run after `citeproc` in Quarto.
 > As a workaround, some extensions are run on the command line in the Makefile.
 This can be improved [in the future](https://github.com/quarto-dev/quarto-cli/milestone/15).

-This project uses a Makefile to manage the build process.
+This project uses a [Makefile](Makefile) to manage the build process.
 Here are the available commands:

 - `make` or `make all`: Render DOCX, HTML, PDF, ePub and Reveal.js slides at once.
 - `make docx`: Render DOCX.